 What is Bisphenol A (BPA)?

 BPA is considered a synthetic estrogen.
-The body’s A chemical substance produced in the body that controls and regulates the activity of certain cells or organs. balance can be directly effected by this “A chemical substance produced in the body that controls and regulates the activity of certain cells or organs. disruptor.”
+The body’s A chemical substance produced in the body that controls and regulates the activity of certain cells or organs. balance can be directly affected by this “A chemical substance produced in the body that controls and regulates the activity of certain cells or organs. disruptor.”
 Some breast cancers respond and grow when exposed to A female sex hormone that is primarily produced by the ovaries.
 Its primary function is to regulate the menstrual cycle and assist in the production of secondary sex characteristics such as breasts.
 It may even play a role in the production of cancer cells in the breast tissue. or chemicals that behave like estrogen.
-BPA can be found in both beverage plastic containers like water and baby bottles, and metal cans such as canned food and soda cans.
+BPA can be found in both beverage plastic containers like water and baby bottles and metal cans such as canned food and soda cans.

 In 2008, the U.S. and Canadian governments placed BPA on their lists of toxic substances.
 Beginning in 2009, major retailers and manufacturers such as Wal-Mart, Nalgene and Toys-R-Us, began phasing out the chemical in their production systems.
 Japan’s manufacturers voluntarily removed a large portion of BPA in their packaging, resulting in a near 50% drop of BPA in the blood levels of Japanese citizens according to one report.
-In 2010, the European Union (EU) banned production of baby bottles with BPA.
+In 2010, the European Union (EU) banned the production of baby bottles with BPA.
 BPA bans have been proposed or legislated in Denmark, France, Sweden, Belgium, and Turkey.
 Beginning in 2011, 26 U.S. states have proposed various levels of bans on BPA.
 California passed a ban on BPA in baby bottles that will take effect in 2013.

 Effects of BPA